Are These Five Credit Card Fees Costing You Big?

 Returned Payment Fees

 If your payment can’t be applied to your account, you could be charged a returned payment fee.
 This typically happens because there isn’t enough money in your bank account to pay your bill.
 To avoid this charge, always be sure to check your account balance before sending payment to your credit card company to ensure you have enough money to cover the cost of your payment.
-You can access your Robins Financial accounts anytime, anywhere with our convenient Online and Mobile Banking to verify your balances before submitting payments.
+You can access your Robins Financial accounts anytime, anywhere with our convenient Digital Banking to verify your balances before submitting payments.

 At Robins Financial Credit Union, you can choose from a variety of credit cards to meet your unique needs.
 Whether you’re applying for your first card to help establish a strong credit history, or you’re looking for a card with greater purchasing power, we have one that’s right for you.